jaywink/federation/docs/usage.rst

     }

 * ``base_url`` is the base URL of the server, ie protocol://domain.tld.
+* ``federation_id`` is a valid ActivityPub local profile id whose private key will be used to create the HTTP signature for GET requests to ActivityPub platforms.
 * ``get_object_function`` should be the full path to a function that will return the object matching the ActivityPub ID for the request object passed to this function.
 * ``get_private_key_function`` should be the full path to a function that will accept a federation ID (url, handle or guid) and return the private key of the user (as an RSA object).
 Required for example to sign outbound messages in some cases.
 * ``get_profile_function`` should be the full path to a function that should return a ``Profile`` entity.
 The function should take one or more keyword arguments: ``fid``, ``handle``, ``guid`` or ``request``.
 It should look up a profile with one or more of the provided parameters.